 Clients in Keycloak are applications that interact with it for authentication and authorization.
 Adding a new client in Keycloak is letting it manage all clients that will connect to it, according to which protocol, which standard authentication and authorization.
 In this tutorial, I will show you how to add a new client in Keycloak with basic information.

 First, you need to log in to the realm you want to add a new client for, as follows:

 then on the left menu, click on the menu item Clients.

-In the Client Protocol field, we have 2 protocols that Keycloak supports: OpenID Connect (an extension of the OAuth standard) and SAML (Security Assertion Markup Language), depending on your purpose that you choose to be reasonable!
+In the Client type field, we have 2 types that Keycloak supports: OpenID Connect (an extension of the OAuth standard) and SAML (Security Assertion Markup Language), depending on your purpose that you choose to be reasonable!

-There are many fields that we can configure for a client’s information.
+We can enable or disable this client using the Enabled field and there are many fields that we can configure for a client’s information.

 After configuring the information for the Client, please click the Save button to save those configurations!